 7.1 Secretariat services to EAAC shall be provided by EAO.

 8.1 The Chair of EAAC, during the last session of the calendar year, shall submit an annual report on the work of EAAC and its recommendations to Council and the work plan for the following year.
 This report shall:

 summarize the work and activities of EAAC during the year;

-document any concerns or recommendations relating to the independence and performance of the internal or external audit and evaluation functions;
+document any concerns or recommendations relating to the independence and performance of the internal or external audit, evaluation, and ethics functions;

-document any significant concerns or recommendations EAAC members may have in relation to the Organization’s risk management, controls and accountability processes.
+document any significant concerns or recommendations EAAC members may have in relation to the Organization’s risk management, controls, ethics framework and policies, and accountability processes.

 8.2 EAAC may submit supplementary reports or recommendations to the Council in the intervening period.